SWR-Bench: Assessing LLM Performance in Real-World Code Review Comment Generation: Evaluation and Study

 Following PR-Review's superior performance, we evaluated its efficacy on \swrbench{} with diverse LLMs, including variants with and without reasoning-enhancement training (Table~\ref{tab:llm_performance_pr_agent}).

 Overall, LLM performance with PR-Review remains suboptimal for practical code review (highest $Overall\text{-}F1$ 19\%).
 Within this context, we first noted a significant divergence: the LLM performance ranking on \swrbench{} does not consistently mirror trends observed in other SE benchmarks (e.g., SWE-Bench~\cite{SWE-Bench} and LiveCodeBench~\cite{LiveCodeBench}).
-Claude-4-Opus and Sonnet underperformed their predecessor Claude-3.7-Sonnet on \swrbench{}.
 This discrepancy underscores \swrbench{}'s value in capturing unique code review challenges and speculatively points to a potential misalignment between current LLM training/optimization and code review's specific demands, where overemphasis on other SE tasks might inadvertently reduce code review proficiency.

 Turning to the impact of reasoning enhancement training, we found further nuances.
 Models like Gemini-2.5-Pro and DeepSeek-R1, known for their reasoning capabilities, generally performed better.
 The Qwen-2.5 series provided a clear illustration: its standard versions (without specific reasoning enhancement) yielded lower $F1$ scores (max 13.76\%).
 However, their reasoning-enhanced counterparts showed marked improvement.
 Specifically, Qwen-2.5-R1-14B achieved an $F1$ of 15.95\% (Qwen-2.5-R1-7B was an exception due to output formatting issues).
 This strongly suggests that reasoning-enhancement training is a crucial factor for improving LLM effectiveness in code review.